abhisheksrivastava99/ner_workshop/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments

 - spaCy and NLTK communities for their excellent NLP tools
-- Financial domain experts who provided sample texts and use cases